pckosek/500_pixel_leds/README.md

-# 500 Pixel Leds on a Telephone pole
+# Webserver on the raspberry pi

-I'm going to make this happen
+This server runs on the pu and allow you to individually access lights